Danish royal palace 'surprised' by Trump cancelling trip

 "This is an insult to (Queen) Margrethe, to Denmark," said Steen Gade, a 55-year-old road worker.

-Denmark's U.S. Ambassador to Denmark Carla Sands was apparently not informed of Trump's decision.
+The U.S. ambassador to Denmark, Carla Sands, was apparently not informed of Trump's decision ahead of time.

-Shortly before he cancelled the trip on Twitter, she herself sent a tweet saying "Denmark is ready for POTUS," using an acronym for "President of the United States" along with Trump's Twitter handle, with a photo from Copenhagen's City Hall square where a Dane had paid for two pro-Trump ads on giant electronic screens.
+Shortly before Trump cancelled the trip on Twitter, she sent a tweet saying "Denmark is ready for POTUS," using an acronym for "President of the United States" along with Trump's Twitter handle and a photo from Copenhagen's City Hall square, where a Dane had paid for two pro-Trump ads on giant electronic screens.

-Trump had said Sunday that he was interested in buying Greenland for strategic purposes, but said a purchase was not a priority at this time.
-Both Frederiksen and Greenland Premier Kim Kielsen responded that Greenland is not for sale.
+Trump had said Sunday that he was interested in buying Greenland for strategic purposes, but said a purchase was not a priority for his government at this time.
+Both Frederiksen and Greenland leader Kielsen responded that Greenland is not for sale.

 "The Prime Minister was able to save a great deal of expense and effort for both the United States and Denmark by being so direct," Trump said.
 "I thank her for that and look forward to rescheduling sometime in the future!"